Pix4D/cogito/README.md

   The log level (one of `debug`, `info`, `warn`, `error`, `silent`).\
   Default: `info`.

-- `github_api_endpoint`:\
+- `github_api_hostname`:\
-  Override the default API endpoint.
+  Override the default API hostname.
 This allows you to post commit statuses to repositories hosted by GitHub Enterprise (GHE) instances.
 When provided, this parameter must be a valid https url.
   Default: `https://api.github.com`

 - `log_url`. **DEPRECATED, no-op, will be removed**\